Helping our people make the most of both their career and their life.

-Throughout our businesses, from entry level roles to our executives we are committed to every level having 40% - 60% of either gender represented by 2020.
-In 2017, the NAB Board approved new measurable objectives for achieving gender diversity by 2020.
+Throughout our businesses, from entry level roles to our executives we are committed to every level having 40% - 60% of either gender represented and reduce our gender pay gap.
+NAB's current Board approved measurable objectives can be viewed on our Corporate Governance website.

 We’re focused on fairness

 We are committed to fair and equitable remuneration for all employees that is consistent with our market and performance framework.
 We actively address barriers to equal pay between men and women.
-That’s why our gender pay gap continues to decrease and sits below the industry average.
+That’s why our gender pay gap continues to decrease.

 We’ve also extended our 12 weeks’ paid parental leave to eligible parents at NAB, regardless of gender.